The main activity in Playa Negra is to surf and relax but not only. Check the activities you can do around Casa Mymy with or without a car.

 Get your fins, mask, snorkel!
 At low tide, the rock barrier is great to observe fishes, rays and even turtles.

 Ballads from 2 to 4 hours can be arranged on the beach.
-Another way to discover the coast between Playa Negra and Junquillal at low tide!
+Another way to discover the coast between Playa Negra, Avellanas and Junquillal at low tide!